About Me

 I graduated from UC Santa Barbara in 2018 with my Ph.D. in history, with an interdisciplinary emphasis in Black Studies.
 While there I spent most of my time in History, Black Studies, Chicana/o Studies, and the Interdisciplinary Humanities Center (IHC).
 As an undergraduate at UC San Diego, I also worked across disciplines, which is why I am at my most comfortable in interdisciplinary frameworks.
 This shows in my teaching, since I use a variety of types of material and analysis in all of my classes.

-I currently live in San Angelo, Texas with my husband (Doug) and my dog (Rudy).
-Doug is the head brewer at Zero One Brewing Company here in San Angelo, and makes the best beer in town (but I'm biased).
+I currently live in Las Cruces, New Mexico with my husband (Doug) and my dog (Rudy).
+Doug has a masters in ecology and has worked in IT and the brewing industry (and makes really good beer, but I'm biased).
 Rudy regularly wins the hearts of everyone he meets.
 His favorite thing is cuddling and to "help" with anything, including grading.

 I have a wide range of interests outside of being a historian.
 I like science fiction, fantasy, comic books, sports (especially baseball and basketball), being outdoors, and musicals.
 I trained in Aikido for over a decade, have a Ni-Dan (second degree black belt), and taught for quite a few years.
 Aikido has had a profound impact on how I look at the world and how I teach.